 The point of having a CRM is to manage your contact list in an organized fashion.
 Your CRM should provide list management, contact dispositions, and include all information on agents’ most recent interactions with each contact.

 Ensure the CRM solution you select allows you to track each prospect through every stage of the funnel, from start to close.
-Obviously, your agents must enter the proper information along the way.
-However, when data is compiled, this type of CRM will provide a full picture of your company’s relationship with each customer.
+In functional practice, your agents must enter the proper information along the way.
+However, after compiling the data, this type of CRM provides a full picture of your company’s relationship with each customer.

-Your CRM software needs to include some type of analytics reports.
+Your CRM software needs to include analytics reports.
 Knowing the statistics and returns of your efforts give you the power to analyze and draw conclusions based on past performance.
 With those conclusions, you can determine future standards, practices, and approaches.

 Every business wants to grow, but you want to make sure that whatever software solution you select can grow along with you.
 Software scalability is a necessity for a growing business.
 If your software can’t scale along with your business, you’ll have to switch after starting up, wasting time and resources.

-By ensuring the program will scale with you, you save future headaches caused by data transfers and potential information loss.
+By ensuring the program scales with you, you save future headaches caused by data transfers and potential information loss.
 Don’t find yourself caught in a situation with thousands of contacts to transfer over; think ahead of time and avoid the difficulties.

 72% of CRM users said they would trade a feature-rich solution for one that was simpler to use and understand.
-However, you can have a fully-fledged product that is simple to operate and understand; it all comes down to how the user experience is designed.
+However, you can have a fully-fledged product that is simple to operate and understand; it all comes down to the design of the user experience.
 If the software is complicated to use, your agents aren’t going to want to waste time on it.

 Test out whichever software you select to ensure that it has an intuitive user experience.
 Avoid those with unnecessary or outdated features.
 Streamlined approaches return the best results, both from a productivity standpoint and an agent happiness standpoint.